troystribling/BlueCap/README.md

 }
 ```

-and respond to write events on the Update Period characteristic,
+and respond to write events on the `Update Period Characteristic`,

 ```swift
 let accelerometerUpdatePeriodFuture =